je-nunez/bft-data/README.md

-# bft-json
+# Brief

-Bizantine Fault Tolerance replicas on a JSON string (using the [bft-smart/library](https://github.com/bft-smart/library)).
+Bizantine Fault Tolerance replicas on a data object (using the [bft-smart/library](https://github.com/bft-smart/library)).

 # WIP